DuckySoLucky/hypixel-discord-chat-bridge/README.md

 The API options include information about APIs which are being used, the only values which needs to be changed are `hypixelAPIkey` and `imgurAPIkey`.

-You can receive Hypixel API key by joining Hypixel Network and typing `/api new` command.
+You can receive Hypixel API key by going to [Hypixel Developer Dashboard](https://developer.hypixel.net/dashboard/) and creating new application.

 > Hypixel API is used for most of stats related commands.